Computer Engineering

 Electrical Engineering

-1. Advance to a leadership position in a reputable industry or government institution.
+1. Achieve advanced technical expertise and/or advance to a leadership position in industry or government

-2. Earn a graduate degree from a top ranked graduate program in computer engineering, electrical engineering, or related field.
+2. Earn a graduate degree from a respected graduate program in computer engineering, electrical engineering, or related field

 The program learning outcomes for both the Electrical and Computer Engineering programs have adopted the ABET accreditation outcomes, called ABET (1)-(7).